 As a private individual operating without a company, my client data collection is minimal so this page of official-looking text may seem to be ‘over-kill’.
 Even so, it’s accurate!

 2. When you contact me through this website’s contact form

 The information you send to me using the contact form on this website will be sent by email.
 That email will be deleted from the email server when I check my mail.
 It will also be temporarily saved on this website, but only for 24 hours.
 The website is configured to automatically delete this data after that period of time.
 This helps reduce the scale of a data breach should this website be hacked.

 If you contact me using this website’s contact form, you will be sending me your name, your email address and a message.
 If the discussion that results ends up in you becoming a client, I will then ask for your postal address so that I can invoice you (and your telephone number so that we can discuss the work I do for you).
 The UK tax authorities require that I keep such invoices for 6 years.
 The French authorities require that I keep similar documents which I sent my clients (when I was living and working there) for 10 years.

 3. Cookies and tracking code

 As you know, cookies are small information-tracking files that pass between websites and web browsers.
 They can be used by website owners to serve personalised data.
 They can also help website owners accumulate statistics on how many visitors view which parts of a website, etc.

 This website uses just the one tracking system:

 - Adobe Typekit provides this website with access to a library of fonts.

-With regard to the Adobe Typekit service, no cookies or other means are used that will identify your visit to this site.
+The Adobe Typekit service uses no cookies or other means to identify your visit to this site.
 Their tracking codes are used to accumulate data on font usage and this data is then shared by Adobe with the font creators.
 You may read more about this on Adobe’s website.